Keeping Your Dog Safe in the Summer Heat

 Avoid the hottest part of the day: In general, the sun is at its peak between 10 a.m. and 2 p.m., so it’s best to exercise your dog in the early morning or evening, when temperatures are cooler.

 Provide lots of water : Did you know that your dog’s body comprises approximately 70 percent water?
 Water is an essential nutrient that keeps his cells functioning properly; without it, his body will shut down.
-While exercising, a dog sweats primarily through his paw pads, so it’s crucial that he have access to cool, fresh water at all times to replace what he’s expending.
+While exercising, a dog sweats primarily through his paw pads, so it’s crucial that he has access to cool, fresh water at all times to replace what he’s expending.
 If he’s playing outdoors, place a water bowl in a shady area to ensure easy access.

 Respect your dog’s breed: Certain breeds, like the Pug and Bulldog, are considered “brachycephalic,” which means that they have flattened heads and shortened muzzles.
 How does this affect exercise in warm weather?
 The structure of their faces makes it harder for these types of breeds to breathe, so they are extra sensitive to prolonged, strenuous activity and more prone to heatstroke.